trankimtu/Gimp/README.md

   Layer, Channels, Paths, Undo: Display items mentioned in its name<br>
   Brush, Patterns, Fonts, Document History<br>

-  Toolbox:
+  Toolbox:<br>
     Selection tools: Allow select the area of the image using various methods.
-Then make changes in isolated items that are in the specified selection area.
+Then make changes in isolated items that are in the specified selection area.<br>
-    Paint tools: Free draw or paint
+    Paint tools: Free draw or paint<br>
-    Transform tools: Transform an active layer, selection area, or path Other tools
+    Transform tools: Transform an active layer, selection area, or path<br>
+    Other tools<br>

   Search tools: /